Back Pain: Symptoms, Causes, Treatment and When to See a Physio

 - You’re waking during the night with back discomfort

-- Pain is affecting work, training, or daily life
+- Pain is affecting your work, sleep, training or daily life.

 - Over‑the‑counter pain relief isn’t helping